The Dominican Republic has empty beaches, low costs, and great yields

 Developing the mortgage market

 Most property transactions in the Dominican Republic are done in cash, because the country has a very small mortgage market.
 To help it, in 2012 the government enacted Law No. 189-11, the Law on Mortgage Market Development and Trusts, providing tax incentives and establishing the Trust as a legal instrument.

-However in the last two years, more mortgages have been offered by local banks, typically, with a loan-to-value ratio of 70% of the appraised value of the property.
+As a result, more mortgages have been offered by local banks in the past five years, with a loan-to-value ratio of 70% of the appraised value of the property.
 Interest rates typically range from 7% to 9%, according to Remax Coral Bay Dominican Republic.